 Q9 Will I still contact my practice on the usual telephone number to make an appointment?

-Yes- During this period of engagement telephone numbers will not change, you can still phone us on 01642 488128 or you can phone South Grange Medical Centre directly on 01642 467001 or Coatham Surgery on 01642 483638.
-Should the closure be approved, the telephone will change, and further information will be provided to patients at that time.
+Yes, there will be no changes to any of our telephone numbers.

 Q10 If I don't have a car, how would I get to the other sites?